-Salmon fishing closures have been announced an all districts and subdistricts of the Yukon River and tributaries to protect the low Chinook salmon run as it migrates upriver to spawning grounds in Alaska and Canada.
+Salmon fishing closures have been announced in all districts and subdistricts of the Yukon River and tributaries to protect the poor salmon runs as they migrate upriver to spawning grounds.

-Closures of all gillnets (including 4-inch or less mesh) are being implemented to further protect Chinook and summer chum salmon from incidental harvest.
-To date, these closures have been announced up through Subdistricts 5-A, 5-B, and 5-C. Fishermen should standby for announcements in their area of closures of salmon and nonsalmon gear.
+Closures of all gillnets (including 4-inch or less mesh) have been implemented to further protect Chinook and summer chum salmon from incidental harvest.
+These closures dates have been announced for all districts.
+After the bulk of the Chinook salmon run has passed, 4-inch or smaller mesh setnets 60-feet or less in length may be used to target nonsalmon.

 Assessment project and management updates will be published in weekly Advisory Announcements (Updates).
-Daily sonar passage estimates and LYTF test fish numbers are shared on Facebook (Yukon River Fishing - ADFG) and on the toll-free phone recording: 1-866-479-7387.
+Daily sonar passage estimates and LYTF test fish numbers are shared on Facebook (Yukon River Fishing - ADFG) and by calling toll-free phone recording: 1-866-479-7387.